 Howth Castle is the private residence of the Gaisford-St Lawrence family.
 The house is not normally open to the public, but the family recognises that there is an understandable interest in it and its contents.
 We believe that the fact that the house has been home to the same family for so long is what makes it unique.
 Unlike many other houses of its size in Ireland it is not a museum or a hotel but a home which we enjoy sharing with others.

-The Kitchen in the Castle Cookery School, which operates from the original Georgian kitchen in the house gives a wide range of courses and demonstrations through the year.
 If you are interested in visiting the main house, please see the relevant section of this website.

 It has its origins in medieval times.
 In 1177 Almeric, the first Lord of Howth, came to Ireland with John de Courcy.
 Legend has it that on 10th August, the feastday of St Lawrence, at Evora Bridge, close to the Church of Ireland church he won a victory which secured him possession of the Howth peninsula.
 In gratitude for this he is said to have taken the name of St Lawrence.
 His descendants still own and live in the castle.